-It doesn’t matter how your other health problems started.
+It does not matter how your other health problems started.
 For example, if you are disabled by liver disease that you got from drinking, you might still qualify for SSI/SSDI if your liver disease would still be disabling if you stopped drinking.

 What is a Representative Payee?

 A representative payee is a person who receives your benefits for you and makes sure they are used in your best interest.
 If you are currently abusing substances, or medical reports show that you cannot manage your money, you will probably need a representative payee.